The following topics related to the VW fan are discussed in this article -

 While putting on the fan belt I discovered that the fan is rubbing slightly on the inside of the fan housing.
 It definitely was not rubbing while the assembly was on the workbench -- I don't know why its decided to do so now.

 Rob responded - Rubbing on the front or rear of the fan?
-Are there supposed to be any spacers between fan and alt backing plate or something?
+Did you put the spacers for the fan back in the same location they were before?
+There are three of them which can go either between the Alt and the fan, or on the other side of the fan under the fastening nut, to move the fan along the shaft to set the clearance with the fan shroud opening.
 Tension on the fan belt pulling the alternator shaft slightly rearwards perhaps?
 Slightly possible that you put the belt on too tightly.
-Remotely possible that you didn't center the outer fan cover exactly right, though there isn't much play there -- those holes act as positioning holes for the fan/alternator.
+Remotely possible that you didn't center the fan cover plate exactly right in the shourd, though there isn't much play there -- those holes act as positioning holes for the fan/alternator.
 One possibility -- you might be able to lift or push the shroud down just a tiny amount on the two outer fixing screws, leaving the fan backing plate firmly bolted.
 The shroud might be "bending" fractionally, enough to rub.

 Dave reported - I took off the piece-of-junk alternator strap I got from XYZ (broken already) and just lifted up a bit on the alternator -- end of the rubbing fan.
 When held down tightly to the stand, however, it does rub.
 Strange.
 I wonder if there is something under the fan housing that is keeping it from seating all the way down, because the alternator won't fit snugly down on the stand -- a "high shroud" problem.
 And that's exactly what it turned out to be.
 I just loosened the two side bolts on the shroud and pushed it down firmly, then strapped the alternator in place, tightened up the bolts, and it spins freely!